OpenHistoricalDataMap/MapnikTileServer/docs/troubleshooting.rst

 -------------------------

 When trying Docker on Windows on the first time, sometimes Windows will add ``\r`` on each file, but linux don't like it.
-If you get some error like below, try to download the repo on a different way!::
+If you get some errors like below, try to download the repo on a different way!::

     /usr/bin/env: 'python\r': No such file or directory